A variety of options are available to help you finance the cost of therapy:

 - 97535 – self care instruction

-We recommend contacting your insurer and asking about reimbursement prior scheduling therapy.
+We recommend contacting your insurer and asking about reimbursement before scheduling therapy.
 We suggest asking about:

 - Whether you need preauthorization — If so, your doctor’s office needs to contact your insurance company for an authorization number, which you will keep for your records.

-- Whether you need a physician’s written referral — If so, have your physician write on his/her prescription pad “physical therapy for treatment of pelvic adhesions (or pain).”
+- Whether you need a physician’s written referral — If so, have your physician use our referral form or write on his/her prescription pad “physical therapy for treatment of abdominal adhesions (or pain).”
 If you are coming for the accelerated five-day program, it should specify “20 hours of therapy over five days.”
-S/he should sign, date and give you the note.
+S/he should sign, date, provide their NPI # and give you the note.

 Accelerated program clients should tell their insurer that they will be receiving several hours of therapy a day (usually 4 hours a day for 5 days = 20 hours of therapy).
-Twenty hours of physical therapy per year falls within the parameters of most insurers, but some try to limit you to one hour of therapy a day.
-Explain that this is a special case, that Clear Passage is one of the few clinics in the country that treats adhesions and/or pelvic pain without the risks of surgery or drugs.
-Remind them that therapy is much less expensive than surgery (which can cost $10,000 or more, with anesthesia and hospital surgery room charges).
+Twenty hours of physical therapy per year falls within the parameters of most insurers, but some try to limit subscribers to one hour of therapy a day.
+Explain that this is a special case, that Clear Passage® is one of the few clinics in the country with published results treating adhesions and/or pelvic pain without the risks of surgery or drugs.
+Remind them that therapy is much less expensive than surgery (which can easily cost $20,000 or more, with anesthesia and hospital surgery room charges).
 In addition, the U.S. Department of Health & Human Services’ Agency for Healthcare Research and Quality reports that the average cost of a laparoscopy is $44,500, while the cost of lysis (removal) of adhesions is $61,900.
-In 2010, the average cost of small bowel resection surgery was $114,175; the procedure required 14.2 days of hospitalization (average) and 1 of 15 people died before discharge from the hospital.
+In 2010, the average cost of small bowel resection surgery was $114,175; including 14.2 days of hospitalization (average) and 1 of 15 people died before discharge from the hospital.
 Ask to speak with a supervisor, if necessary.
-We recommend recording the name, time and date of the person with whom you speak.
+Always record the name, time and date of the person with whom you speak.